-Although LEAP is designed to simplify the many complex tasks in energy and environmental analysis, we strongly recommend that users obtain one or two weeks of formal training before they embark on a major analysis.
+Although LEAP is designed to simplify the many complex tasks in energy and environmental analysis, we strongly recommend that users obtain formal training before they embark on a major analysis.
 Training is available from SEI and its regional partners, and workshops can be tailored to fit the requirements of different users.
 Please contact us to enquire further.

 The following materials are used as part of LEAP training workshops.
 They are made available here for those who want to study in advance of a workshop or for those who wish to study independently.

 Partial and completed LEAP data sets (areas) to accompany the following training exercises are installed with LEAP.
 Use the Area: Revert to Version menu option in LEAP to switch among the different versions of the areas referred to in these Training Exercises.

 We are always looking for volunteers to translate these materials into additional languages.
 Please contact us if you are interested and we will happily send you editable versions of these documents.